 Pertanika was founded in 1978.
 A decision was made in 1992 to streamline Pertanika into three journals as Journal of Tropical Agricultural Science, Journal of Science & Technology, and Journal of Social Sciences & Humanities to meet the need for specialised journals in areas of study aligned with the interdisciplinary strengths of the university.

-After almost 25 years, as an interdisciplinary Journal of Science & Technology, the revamped journal now focuses on research in science and engineering and its related fields.
+Currently, as an interdisciplinary Journal of Science & Technology, the revamped journal now focuses on research in science and engineering and its related fields.

 Our goal is to bring the highest quality research to the widest possible audience.

 We aim for excellence, sustained by a responsible and professional approach to journal publishing.
 Submissions are guaranteed to receive a decision within 14 weeks.
 The elapsed time from submission to publication for the articles averages 5-6 months.

 Pertanika is over 40 years old; this accumulated knowledge has resulted in Pertanika JST being abstracted and indexed in SCOPUS (Elsevier), ESCI (WoS), BIOSIS, Google Scholar, MyCite & ISC.

 We are continuously improving access to our journal archives, content, and research services.
 We have the drive to realise exciting new horizons that will benefit not only the academic community, but society itself.